PereViader/ManualDi/README.md

 # Startups

-The container provides functionality that queues work to be done once the continer is built and ready.
+The container provides functionality that queues work to be done once the container is built and ready.
-By using this you can define the entry points of your application declarativly during the installation of the container.
+By using this you can define the entry points of your application declaratively during the installation of the container.

 ```csharp
 class Startup